 Equity risk refers to the effect on the market value of the Plan's investments as a result of stock market dynamics.
-The Plan's investments are exposed to stock market dynamics and changes in equity prices in Canada, the United States and other non-American markets through its fixed income, common shares, foreign securities and mutual funds.
+The Plan's investments are exposed to stock market dynamics and changes in equity prices in Canada, the United States and other non-American markets through its fixed income, common shares and foreign securities.
 Equity price risk is managed through strategic geographical and sector allocations.